Pelican 2350 178lm In-depth review, Pros and Cons

 SOS/Beacon | no |

-Modes on a flashlight refer to different output settings or levels of brightness that can be selected to suit different needs and preferences.
+A flashlight's modes are different output settings or brightness levels.
+They can be chosen to meet different needs and preferences.
 The 2350 is tactical strobe ready.
-The strobe light is disorienting to the person it is aimed at which makes it difficult for them to concentrate.
+The strobe light is disorienting to the person it is aimed at, this makes it hard for them to concentrate.

 Battery | 1 x AA battery |